CameronsJunkyard/Week-4-Guided-Inquiry/README.md

 Im pretty sure Tom was the Cat and Jerry was the mouse.
 Unless the mouse is literally taller than the cat.

-You could of course not be talking about Cat and Mouse but I'm making an assumption
+You could of course not be talking about Cat and Mouse but I'm making an assumption.